ads04r/whatweekisit/README.md

 for installing and configuring are in the /docs directory.

 To actually use it, go to / on the server.
 That's it.
+If you want feed caching, the ./var/feeds directory needs to be writable by the web server.

 Updates
 -------